Formica rufa: Polygyny

-Polygyny in wood ants (Formica genus) is a colony's social structure that contains multiple reproducing queens.
-Polygyny may have evolved to enhance colony survival in unstable environments as it allows wood ants to disperse across larger areas by establishing interconnected nests with several queens.
+Polygyny in wood ants (Formica genus) is a colony social structure that contains multiple reproducing queens.
+Polygyny may have evolved to enhance colony survival in unstable environments, as it allows wood ants to disperse across larger areas by establishing interconnected nests with several queens.
 This differs from the more commonly observed monogynous social structure of only one reproducing queen within a colony.
 This behaviour can lead to significant ecological, evolutionary, and colony-level consequences.

-Polygyny may have evolved to enhance colony survival in unstable environments as it allows wood ants to disperse across larger areas by establishing interconnected nests with several queens.
-This differs from a monogamous colony, as a single queen’s reproductive output limits the colony's growth.
-In a monogamous colony, a new queen will typically leave its nest by flight to find and establish a new nest away from the old one.
+In a monogynous colony, a new queen will typically leave its nest by flight to find and establish a new nest away from the old one.
 In a polygynous colony, the new queen will establish its nest nearby, with worker ants helping to connect and create cooperative, large colonies.
 Polygyny allows for higher genetic diversity within the colony, making the colony less susceptible to pathogens and infections.
 These polygynous colonies have a more complex social hierarchy and can be more successful in certain ecological contexts because of the combined reproductive efforts of several queens.

 Wood ant colonies exhibit reduced levels of relatedness between workers through polygyny, which can have negative and positive implications.
 One negative implication is that cooperation between ants within a colony can be reduced.
 However, the sheer scale of resources available to polygynous colonies mitigates this reduced level of cooperation.
 Another positive implication is that colonies grow faster due to multiple queens producing broods.
 With higher numbers, there are more ants to collect resources and carry out raids.
-However, this also has drawbacks.
-Larger colonies exert significant structural pressure on the above-ground nests of wood ants.
+However, this also has drawbacks: larger colonies exert significant structural pressure on the above-ground nests of wood ants.

 Nest splitting

 Wood ants typically have multiple nests, enabling them to relocate in the event of drastic environmental changes.
 This splitting of nests leads to the formation of additional daughter nests.
-There are several reasons why wood ants move.
-These include changes in the availability of food resources, attack by other colonies, or changes to the nest itself.
+There are several reasons why wood ants move, including changes in the availability of food resources, attack by other colonies, or changes to the nest itself.
 During this time, workers, queens, and the brood are transferred from the original nest to the daughter nest in both directions.
 The goal is to reach the daughter nest, but ants carrying individuals may return to the original nest.
 The splitting process may last from a week to over a month.

 Population

 The turnover rate of wood ant nests is very quick.
-Over a three-year period, Klimetzek counted 248 nests within a 1,640 hectare area under study.
-Furthermore, no correlation was found between nest age and mortality.
-Smaller nests had a lower life expectancy than larger nests.
+Over a three-year period, Klimetzek counted 248 nests within a 1640 ha area under study.
+No correlation was found between nest age and mortality, although smaller nests had a lower life expectancy than larger nests.
 Nest size increased with age.